 What might not be so easy, however, is where to begin.
 It may seem like a good plan to hit the ground running and let employees reach customers from their personal numbers on their phones, but we don’t recommend this for long-term growth.
 Being shackled to your phone while your thumbs work overtime is going to get tiring – not to mention disorganized – very quickly.
 Not only is it impossible to track conversations your employees are having with customers, it requires your customers using two different phone numbers to call and text you.

 If your company has a landline phone number or uses Voice over Internet Protocol (VoIP), you can text from your computer with the help of a two-way texting-for-business platform.
 In terms of efficiency, convenience and reliability, it’s often the best choice for businesses.

-Why not just text from your computer with iMessage or Android Message?
+Why not just text from a computer with iMessage or Android Message?

 Sure, you could save your poor thumbs by using apps like iMessage or Android Message on your desktop, but that only solves part of the problem.